Aakhir Kaun Thi Woh?

-Aakhir Kaun Thi Woh? is a Hindi horror romantic film of Bollywood directed by Bappu and produced by Avtar Ahluwalia.
-This film was released in 2000 under the banner of Bapu Arts International.
-Lead singers of the movie were Mohammad Aziz, Asha Bhosle, Sonu Nigam and Suresh Wadekar.
+Aakhir Kaun Thi Woh? is a 2000 Indian Hindi-language horror romantic film written and directed by Bapu and produced by Avtar Ahluwalia under the banner of Bapu Arts International.
+The film starred Raj Babbar, Raza Murad, and Sripradha.
+Lead singers of the movie were Mohammad Aziz, Asha Bhosle, Sonu Nigam, and Suresh Wadkar.

 Plot

 The horror movie is about a female ghost who is on a hunt to find her revenge.